Experienced Representation in Weapons Allegations

 What Constitutes a Weapon?

 In Canadian law, a weapon is broadly defined as any object that is "used, designed to be used, or intended for use in causing death or injury to any person, or for the purpose of threatening or intimidating any person."
 This definition encompasses traditional weapons such as firearms, knives, and brass knuckles, as well as objects not inherently dangerous but used in a harmful manner.
 For example, a pocket knife may be considered a weapon if it is used to threaten someone.
-The Crown Attorney must prove that the object meets the legal definition of a weapon or falls under the category of prohibited weapons, such as brass knuckles or crossbows, to secure a conviction.
+The Crown must prove that the object meets the legal definition of a weapon or falls under the category of prohibited weapons, such as brass knuckles or crossbows, to secure a conviction.

 Possession for a Dangerous Purpose